Outreach-Organization/AgeoX-Docs/src/app/docs/machine-learning/page.md

     description: Machine Learning Regression Models
 ---

-# Introduction
+# Introduction (Part 1)

 Welcome to **Module Two** of the project!
+In this module, we will be doing a deep dive into a concept called **Machine Learning**.
+If you are familiar with concepts in computer science, this is a term you may have run into!

+## SECTION 1

+In this section, we will be breaking down why we are using machine learning, and what it is.
+You will get to meet the dataset and get the project set up!

+### Why Machine Learning?
+Meet the Data & Get Set Up

+> Big idea: We can teach a computer to predict important plant traits (like yield) by showing it examples of real field data.

+### Why Are We Doing This?

+Farmers and plant scientists collect lots of measurements, how tall plants grow, how much rain falls, and even how green the leaves are.
+If we feed those numbers into a computer, it can learn to guess a trait we care about (for example, how much grain the plant will produce).
+This is called _machine learning_.

+#### Real‑life example:

+> Think about learning to shoot basketball free throws.
+At first you miss a lot, but after each shot you adjust your form and get closer to the hoop.
+A computer does something similar: it looks at its “misses” (errors) and tweaks its “form” (the model) until its guesses improve!

+#### The Lab's Measurements

-To support our research, our team collects detailed data from the field.
+To support our research, our team also collects detailed data measurements from the field!
 Our technicians use tools and machines to measure plant traits like **height**, **biomass** (how much plant material is produced), **photosynthesis activity**, **soil characteristics**, **grain quality**, and **weather conditions** such as temperature and rainfall.
 These measurements are **recorded regularly** throughout the growing season, from June to October, in every experimental field plot.
 All the collected values are organized and stored in an excel file, which is part of this project’s dataset, but also what **you will be analyzing for this project!**

 ![Lab member measuring the height of sorghum](/images/Machine_Learning/ML1.webp)

 The excel file `ARE_crop_data.xlsx` is organized with detailed crop data where each row **corresponds to a specific plot entry**.
 The columns filled in **red** represent elements related to the field design, such as Year, Plot ID, Genotype, Management Type (Mgmt), and Planting Date (PD)—providing structural and temporal context of the field trial.
 The columns filled in **green** represent potential target traits used for analysis, including phenotypic measurements like Plant Height (PH), Nutritional Content (e.g., LysP, SC, AMLS), and metabolite or digestibility indicators (e.g., MD_Lys, MD_CF).
 This color-coded structure allows for easy differentiation between **experimental setup** and **measurable outcomes**, which is essential for downstream analyses such as **Machine Learning-based trait prediction** or **genotype-performance evaluation**.

+### Your Key Objective

-The objective of this section is to **develop a model to predict a plant trait** (such as yield, seed protein content, chlorophyll a fluorescence, etc.) from diverse data collected by drone, physiological instruments, and technicians in the field, along with climate data.
+The objective of the machine learning activities is to **develop a model to predict a plant trait** (such as yield, seed protein content, chlorophyll a fluorescence, etc.) from diverse data collected by drone, physiological instruments, and technicians in the field, along with climate data.
 This will help you gain **modeling and machine learning skills**.
 Below are the instructions to help you accomplish these tasks.

 ![A sorghum leaf being measured for its traits ](/images/Machine_Learning/ML2.webp)

-## Before You Begin
+### Before You Begin

 In this module, we will be using the **Google Colab** online coding environment we created during the `Installation` steps.
 If you have not done these steps or need a refresher, please refer back to the [**Installation Guide**](/docs/installation) for details on setting up a Google Colab online environment.

-{% callout title="Remember!" %}
+{% callout title="Instructor's Notes" %}
-This is a team effort!
-If a fellow classmate on your team needs time to revisit the installation steps, help guide them through the steps carefully, and pass along any tips and tricks you may have learned along the way.
+**Timing**: The entirety of Part 1 fits in roughly 1 - 2 hours of lecture content, depending on how quickly students digest the material.

+**Tech Prep**: Ensure students have Google accounts; test Colab access beforehand.

+**Differentiation**: Provide a cleaned dataset in case students struggle with Excel.
 {% /callout %}

 ---

-## Setting Up Your Project
+### Setting Up Your Project

 ### Download Project Files